 Cinque Terre Train Stations

-Each of the 5 villages of Cinque Terre are tiny, hence, the train stations of Cinque Terre reflect that.
+Each of the 5 villages of Cinque Terre is tiny, hence, the train stations of Cinque Terre reflect that.
 From south to north on the la Spezia-Levanto train connection you’ll find:

 Riomaggiore Train Station

 The first train station in Cinque Terre when you travel from La Spezia to Cinque Terre.
 The village of Riomaggiore is famous for it’s red and yellow tall houses near the small harbor.
 The Riomaggiore train station only has 2 tracks, one north, one south.
 The train station of Riomaggiore is connected to the village via tunnel with a passageway.
 You can find several machines and a ticket office at the train station.
 The Cinque Terre tourist office is right next door.

 Manarola Train Station